Category Archives: Ray Woods

 In spite of so many surgeons offering BHT procedures, I am not so sure about the long-term satisfaction with these procedures.
 Although scarring in the body area from which the hair is taken is generally not bad these days, I do not think that every surgeon has a good idea of what types of body hair will give the best long-term results.

 Once you have a mega-session BHT, the anagen, catagen and telogen phases of your scalp hair will have a wide range.
-Some of the videos and pictures of what I have seen online are amazing, but overall, I would still hold off on getting a BHT unless you are absolutely lacking donor scalp hair and have reached an age and strong enough emotional state where you can risk possible permanent weird length and texture hair on your head.
+Some of the body hair to head hair transplant videos and pictures that I have seen online are amazing, But overall, I would still hold off on getting a BHT unless you are absolutely lacking donor scalp hair and have reached an age and strong enough emotional state where you can risk possible permanent weird length and texture hair on your head.